Briksdal Glacier is one of Norway’s richest natural landscapes.

 Briksdal Glacier Features

-The Briksdal Glacier in Scandinavian Norway is a glacier that has been formed by nature over millions of years.
+The Briksdal Glacier in Scandinavian Norway is a natural glacier formed over millions of years.

 The Briksdal Glacier is one of the tributaries of the Jostedal Glacier, the largest glacier in Europe, and is up to 800 meters long.